ZombieBunny/sort-line-length/README.md

 ✓ Turn Spaghetti Code into Masterpieces: With our revolutionary extension, your files will no longer resemble a tangled mess of copy-pasted lines.
 Watch as your code transforms into a well-thought-out masterpiece, impressing your team and clients alike.

 ✓ Effortless Sorting: Sorting your code has never been easier.
 Simply highlight the lines you want to tidy up, and with a quick shortcut, our extension will do the rest.
-Shift+CMD+z (macOS) / ctrl+alt+z (windows) is your magic combination to coding brilliance!
+CMD+Shift+l (macOS) / ctrl+alt+z (windows) is your magic combination to coding brilliance!

 ✓ Unleash the Power of Efficiency: We value your time, and that's why we've designed the extension to save you precious minutes.
 Wave goodbye to unnecessary imports/exports, and even if you're working with a scripting language, our extension handles every copy-pasted line you can throw at it.